-Applicants must have an MD or equivalent degree at the time of enrollment in the program.
-Secondly, they must have had substantive prior training in research.
-Examples of such substantive training are an MD, a PhD, or an intensive and productive research experience during or prior to medical school.
+Applicants must have an MD or equivalent degree at the time of enrollment in the program, and they must have had substantive prior research training.
+Examples of such substantive training are an MD/PhD, or at least one year of intensive and productive research experience during or prior to medical school.

 High-quality publications, based on the applicant's prior research, are interpreted by the program as a predictor of success, as are strong letters of reference from former research mentors.

 Exceptional candidates with less research training who plan on an independent academic career are also encouraged to apply.
 UC San Diego is an equal opportunity employer.
-We welcome applications from members of underrepresented minorities.
+We welcome applications from members of underrepresented in medicine and science groups.

 In addition to the ERAS application, please provide a minimum of one and preferably three letters of support from prior research mentors and senior colleagues.
-A letter of reference from the thesis advisor of the MD, PhD candidates is required.
+A letter of reference from the thesis advisor of MD/PhD candidates is required.

 Applicants should also write a supplemental letter detailing their research experience and their reasons for pursuing an investigative path.
-In that letter, the applicant should indicate his/her subspecialty interests (if any) and the names of any research scientists with whom he/she would like to meet during the interview process.
-The applicant should indicate if he/she desires early admission to a specific subspecialty program.
+In the letter, applicants should indicate their subspecialty interests (especially if applying for the two-year ABIM Research Residency path) and the names of any research scientists with whom they would like to meet during the interview process.
+Applicants should indicate if they desire early admission to a specific subspecialty program as part of the two-year ABIM Research Residency path, or if they plan to complete three years of residency training (also with admission to a subspecialty fellowship at the time of PSTP enrollment, if desired).
 A general statement of areas of research interest would also be helpful.

 You may send this information along with a CV via e-mail (preferred) or postal mail to:

 UC San Diego Physician-Scientist Training Program